-From its original home on the National Mall to its current location in the Washington Convention Center, the National Book Festival celebrates reading and features dozens of celebrated authors each year.
-JLW enjoys a special connection to the festival through Junior League of Dallas member and former First Lady Laura Bush, who launched the festival alongside the Library of Congress in 2001.
+Since our partnership with the Library of Congress began 19 years ago, more than 6,500 JLW volunteers have provided over 43,000 volunteer hours to the NBF – totaling more than $1.35 million in in-kind support.
+From its original home on the National Mall to its current location in the Washington Convention Center, the NBF celebrates reading and features dozens of celebrated authors each year.
+JLW enjoys a special connection to the festival through Junior League of Dallas member and former First Lady, Laura Bush, who launched the festival alongside the Library of Congress in 2001.

 The 2021 NBF will be held virtually September 17-26.
 Get the full details here.